Entropy-Based Characterization of Fluctuations in Stochastically Perturbed Integrable Hamiltonian Systems

 Our proof is complete now. \end{proof}

 \begin{remark} It is important to note that for discrete random variables, convergence of the relative entropy to 0 is not equivalent to convergence of the Shannon entropy.
-Lemma 3.1 explicitly establishes the relationship between these two entropies of sequence $\left\{\hat{\omega}_{n}\right\}_{n=1}^{\infty}$, which crucially depends on the step size $l$.
-This key idea is adapted from \cite{MR4687403}, with extensions to accommodate non-identical distributions. \end{remark}
+Lemma 4.1 explicitly establishes the relationship between these two entropies of sequence $\left\{\tilde{\theta}_{n}\right\}_{n\in\mathbb{N}^{+}}$, which crucially depends on the step size $l$. \end{remark}

-To deal with the lattice values of $\left\{\hat{\omega}_{n}\right\}_{n=1}^{\infty}$, we start with the case when it is a sequence of independent random variables with the same Bernoulli distribution $\mathrm{Bern}\left(1/2\right)$ taking values in (a subset of) $\Xi$ with $l=1$, as it represents a simplest symmetric discrete distribution.
+To deal with the lattice values of $\left\{\tilde{\theta}_{n}\right\}_{n\in\mathbb{N}^{+}}$, we start with the case when it is a sequence of independent random variables with the same Bernoulli distribution $\mathrm{Bern}\left(1/2\right)$ taking values in (a subset of) $\Xi$ with $l=1$, as it represents a simplest symmetric discrete distribution.
 We thus immediately arrive at the following conclusion. \begin{proposition}\cite{MR4687403} For all $n\ge 2$,

 while $D_{KL}\left(S_{n}'\right)\le 8/\sqrt{n}$. \end{proposition}